JBrinco/Chromapy/README.md

 ### Input file formatting

 The script requires two files.
 If you are inputting the dataframes directly to `chromapy.quantification`, the requirements are exactly the same.
-The calibration file, with the calibration data (duh) should look like this:
+The calibration file, with the calibration data (duh) should look like this, with internal standard:

 | ConcIS | SignalIS | Conc  | Compound1Name | Compound2Name | Compound3Name | ...  |